 Also, keeping the car clean and clutter-free can contribute to overall comfort.
 Easier said than done, I know, but I have a few tips for car organization in this post.

-3. How can I maintain a peaceful atmosphere in the car?
+3. How can I maintain the peace in the car?

 Set expectations before you start your journey.
 Explain the importance of being respectful and patient.
 Create a playlist of everyone’s favorite songs or listen to audiobooks that the whole family can enjoy.
 Remember, your attitude sets the tone for the trip.